xaos-project/XaoSjs/README.md

 # About

-XaoS.js is a real-time fractal zoomer.
+XaoS.js is a real-time fractal zoomer in a Web Browser.
 Instead of drawing a box and waiting for the fractal to re-draw, it allows you to dive into the fractal in realtime.

 It a JavaScript adaptation of the